-Convenience: The process of filling a prescription at a typical brick-and-mortar pharmacy is — between getting there, limited opening hours, and waiting in line — often inefficient and time-consuming, and the recent pandemic has prevented at-risk patients from accessing pharmacies.
+Convenience: The process of filling a prescription at a typical brick-and-mortar pharmacy is often inefficient and time-consuming, and the recent pandemic has prevented at-risk patients from accessing pharmacies.
 Amazon’s model aims to limit the effort patients need to expend while also getting prescriptions to them within a day or two.

 Customer experience: Complaints from users of specialty pharmacies about errors, delays, confusing policies, and poor customer service have been common for years.
 Amazon’s advantage here comes in its two decades of e-commerce logistics experience — this could help avoid delivery mistakes, a vital consideration for serving people with complex medication needs.

 Pre-existing customer base and distribution capabilities: The Covid-19 pandemic has made fast and dependable medication delivery a necessity for pharmacies.
 CVS and Walgreens now offer free 1- to 2-day delivery from a local pharmacy, and CVS also provides same-day delivery for a fee.
 But with more than 150M Prime subscribers — conditioned to expect free, fast delivery on virtually any good — Amazon will likely be placed to offer better distribution than CVS or other pharmacy chains.

 Amazon has also announced plans for a new grocery chain, separate from Whole Foods, and has already opened up a test store in California.
 These stores would be more like conventional grocers, and could contain pharmacies — either for in-store prescription pickup, or as hubs for a local delivery service.

 Streamlined distribution: Amazon’s ambitions in pharmacy may not end at just delivering drugs.